Edward Lhuyd: Death and legacy

 On his travels, Lhuyd developed asthma, which eventually led to his death from pleurisy in Oxford in 1709.
-He died in his room in the Ashmolean Museum aged just 49 and was buried in the Welsh aisle of the church of St Michael at the Northgate.
+He died in his room in the Ashmolean Museum, aged just 49, and was buried in the Welsh aisle of the church of St Michael at the Northgate.

+The Cretaceous bryozoan species Charixa lhuydi (originally described as Membranipora lhuydi) is named in his honour.
 The Snowdon lily (Gagea serotina) was for a time called Lloydia serotina after Lhuyd.

 Cymdeithas Edward Llwyd, the National Naturalists' Society of Wales, is named after him.
 On 9 June 2001 a bronze bust of him was unveiled by Dafydd Wigley, a former Plaid Cymru leader, outside the University of Wales Centre for Advanced Welsh and Celtic Studies in Aberystwyth, next to the National Library of Wales.
 The sculptor was John Meirion Morris; the inscription on the plinth, carved by Ieuan Rees, reads "EDWARD LHUYD 1660–1709 IEITHYDD HYNAFIAETHYDD NATURIAETHWR" ("linguist, antiquary, naturalist").